 One of the most significant principles of modern addiction theory is that drug or alcohol addiction is a chronic, relapsing illness.
 So what’s meant by this, and does this mean that recovery isn’t possible?
 Details about the concept of drug or alcohol addiction as a chronic, relapsing illness are below.

-What a lot of people don’t understand about drug and alcohol addiction is how profoundly it can change the chemistry and wiring of your brain, and that’s why it’s considered a disease.
+What a lot of people don’t understand about drug and alcohol abuse is how profoundly it can change the chemistry and wiring of your brain, and that’s why it’s considered a disease.

 Not everyone who uses drugs or alcohol becomes an addicted, but when someone does they have cravings that stem from the activity of their brain, putting them out of control of their substance use.

 There have been studies looking at the brain images of people who are addicted to drugs or alcohol, and there are changes in almost all areas including behavior control, judgment and decision making, memory and learning.

 The changes that happen in the brain of an addict aren’t the same as the intoxicating effects of the drug.
 For example, you can feel drunk from alcohol, but this doesn’t mean your brain wiring is changed and that you’re an addict.
 The changes in the brains of addicts are much more long-term and difficult to treat.